 Completed in 1894 the iconic Reichstag building is the centre of German democracy but also a building that became symbolic with the destruction of the war and the end of the Third Reich.
 The building was built to house the parliament of the German Empire but in 1933 as the Nazis rose to power it burnt down in dubious circumstances.
 This provided the pretence for the Nazi government to instigate fear of rising communism in the country which lead to appeasement towards Hitler around the world and turned Germany into the Police state they required to take absolute power.
 Despite the building laying empty during the war and not used for parliamentary sessions over that period, after the infamous battle of Berlin in 1945 the rising of the USSR flag over the battered building became a symbolic moment in the victory over the Nazis.

 The building continued in a sorry state through the years of separation in Germany with it laying technically in West Berlin but also right along the border.
 The West German government sat in Bonn and in reality it had no use and was a ruin.
 However it was saved from destruction but no one really knew what to do with it.
 After the reunification in Germany in 1990 the decision was made to renovate the building and move the parliament finally back to Berlin.
 It took until 1999 for the building to be finished, complete with a new modern dome to replace the ruined original which came together to represent the old and the new Germany.
+Visiting Berlin’s Reichstag is a must when you come to the capital and it is open to the public almost everyday of the year.

 Today the German parliament, the Bundestag, sits in the Reichstag and the building is open to the public with an appointment.
 Anyone can book, at least the day before, to take a tour of the magnificent dome where you can see right across the city as well as inside the building itself and where parliament sits.
 Its on of the things to do in Berlin you can’t believe is for free!
 Book your visit here: www.bundestag.de